 ETF Trading Strategies for Any Investor

-You may have heard of ETFs and some of you even have them in your portfolios, but not many investors are aware of the diverse ETF trading strategies these assets have to offer.
+You may have heard of ETFs or SPXs and some of you even have them in your portfolios, but not many investors are aware of the diverse ETF trading strategies these assets have to offer.
 However, after reading the ETF trading strategies listed below, you will be that much more of a savvy trader and have more weapons in your investing arsenal.

 Like an index, you can use ETFs to invest in the stock market or even play market volatility.
 There are ETFs for the NASDAQ like the QQQQ’s.
 There are ETFs for the S&P like the many SPDRs.
 There is a Dow Jones ETF (DIA).
 And for those who want to trade market vol, there are quite a few ETFs and ETNs that track the CBOE Volatility Index (VIX)